loganpkg/spot/README.md

 To _install_, simply compile `spot.c` and place the executable somewhere in your `PATH`.

+The region is the area between the cursor and the mark, with whichever appears first included in the region and whichever appears last excluded from the region.
+It is cleared by editing commands, and navigational commands are used to change its coverage.

 The keybindings are listed below. `^a` means pressing `Ctrl` plus `a`.
 `LK` denotes the left key, and `RK` denotes the right key.